hipp0campus/chat-app/README.md

 # Chat App
-Real-time chat app, create new chatrooms and invite your friends.
+Real-time chat app, create new chatrooms and invite your friends.<br/>
 Chatrooms and message data is stored in mongodb.

 ## Running server